This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-3. To cool the mango puree quickly, set the bowl inside a larger pan/bowl filled with ice and water.
-Stir frequently until cool and slightly thickened.
+Quickly cooling the mango purée: set the bowl of purée inside a larger bowl filled with ice and water.
+Stir frequently until the purée is cool and slightly thickened.

-4. Line the inside edge of the pan with a tall collar of parchment before adding the mousse.
-We cut a strip of parchment that was 32 inches long and 4 inches tall.
+Adding a parchment collar: line the inside edge of the pan with a tall strip of parchment before adding the mousse.
+We cut a strip about 32 inches long and 4 inches tall.
+It helps the mousse hold its shape and gives the cake clean, even sides.

-5. The mousse cake may also be assembled directly on a cake plate: Center the cake layer on the cake plate and place the rim of the springform pan over the cake, slip the parchment paper strips between the rim and the cake, tighten the hinge.
-Pour the prepared mousse into the pan onto of the cake, smooth and chill until firm.
+Assembling directly on a cake plate: center the cake layer on a serving plate and place the rim of the springform pan over it.
+Slip the parchment collar between the rim and the cake, then tighten the hinge.
+Pour the prepared mousse on top, smooth the surface, and chill until firm.

-7. If the cake was assembled in the pan, remove the rim and the parchment paper collar and with a long-bladed stiff spatula loosen and lift the cake from the pan bottom onto a serving plate or cake pedestal.
+To unmold and serve: if the cake was assembled on a plate, simply remove the springform rim and gently peel away the parchment collar.
+If it was assembled in the pan, remove the rim and parchment, then use a long, stiff spatula to loosen and lift the cake from the pan base onto a serving plate or cake stand.

 Nutrition